≪ Go to our review of Hoverboards

 We ranked these products with scores ranging from 0-100, based on each board's performance in our testing process.
 Our test was divided up into four weighted metrics — Fun Factor, Support, Outdoor Capabilities, and Battery — with the X1L10's performance in each metric being detailed in the following sections.

 Fun Factor made up the bulk of the total score, comprising half.
 We rated this by having a panel of experienced riders take each board out and rank them, as well as by comparing the top speed, easily available accessories, its weight, the available selection of colors, and if there were any Bluetooth connectivity options.
 The Skque delivered an average performance, meriting a 5 out of 10.

 The Skque does have a built-in Bluetooth speaker, but its larger wheels make it incompatible with most third-party accessories.
 The X1L10 is available in white, blue, black, and red to match your taste.
 This board is a little on the heavy side, measuring in at 25.7 lbs.
-You can see how this ranks with the rest of the pack in the chart below.

 This model felt alright to ride around but the taller wheels made is feel slightly less stable than the rest of the pack.